Pineapple gojju (pineapple curry) step-by-step recipe with video and photos.

 Both fresh and canned pineapples work well for this curry.
 If you are using canned pineapple, make sure they are pineapple in juice and not the pineapple in sugar syrup.

 In this recipe, I have used canned pineapples.
 One 420 grams can of pineapple measures 1 ¼ cup of pineapple and ¾ cup juice.
-I have used two cans of pineapple here, which is 2 ½ cups of pineapple and 1 ½ cup of juice.
+I have used two cans of pineapple here, which are 2 ½ cups of pineapple and 1 ½ cup of juice.
 If you are using fresh pineapple, cut the pineapple and measure out 2 ½ cups of pineapple pieces.
 Replace the juice with the equivalent 1 ½ cups of water.

 Also, note that the cooking time is different for canned and fresh pineapple.